Meet Our Therapists

 Therapist

-Monica earned her master's degree in forensic mental health counseling from John Jay College of Criminal Justice.
-Before joining Queens Counseling Services, Monica worked at Memorial Sloan-Kettering Cancer Center in the Department of Psychiatry and Behavioral Sciences on research studies regarding the quality of life of cancer survivors.
+Monica Fodera earned her master's degree in forensic mental health counseling from John Jay College of Criminal Justice.
+Before joining Queens Counseling Services, Monica worked at Memorial Sloan-Ketting Cancer Center in the Department of Psychiatry and Behavioral Sciences on research studies regarding the quality of life of cancer survivors.
 Monica also interned at the Brooklyn and Queens Forensic Psychiatric Evaluation Court Clinics where she assisted in administering competency to proceed and pre-sentencing evaluations.

 Monica’s approach is integrative, dynamic, and client centered.
 She blends appropriate modalities, including cognitive behavioral therapy, dialectical behavioral therapy and mindfulness, shaping treatment to meet the client's needs and goals within a safe, respectful, and compassionate environment.
 As a 1.5 generation immigrant, Monica is passionate about working with bicultural clients.
 In her free time, Monica enjoys hiking, photography, and exploring the diverse culinary offerings of Queens.

-• Najah Zaaeed
+• Najah

-LMSW
+Najah Zaaeed LMSW

 Therapist